MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/includes/apple.md

 ## Identify users

-The App Center SDK supports setting a **user ID** that is used to augment crash reports.
+The App Center SDK supports setting a **user ID** that's used to augment crash reports.
 To use this capability:

 1. Configure the App Center SDK by calling `:start:withServices:` as described in the [App Center SDK Getting started guide](~/sdk/getting-started/ios.md).
 2. Set a `userID` in the SDK using the following code: